branneman/frntndr/readme.md

 Then point your browser to [`http://localhost:1337/`](http://localhost:1337/)

 ### How to: Build, test and deploy
-Make sure your server is running, then execute:
+Make sure your app is running, then execute:

     cd /path/to/project
     grunt